Wire-Network/wire-system-contracts/README.md

-# EOS system contracts
+# Wire system contracts

-EOS system contracts are a collection of contracts specifically designed for the EOS blockchain, which implements a lot of critical functionality that goes beyond what is provided by the base Antelope protocol, the protocol on which EOS blockchain is built on.
+Wire system contracts are a collection of contracts specifically designed for the Wire blockchain, which implements a lot of critical functionality that goes beyond what is provided by the base Antelope protocol, the protocol on which Wire blockchain is built on.

-The Antelope protocol includes capabilities such as:
+Current capabilities are:

 * an accounts and permissions system which enables a flexible permission system that allows authorization authority over specific actions in a transaction to be satisfied by the appropriate combination of signatures;
 * a consensus algorithm to propose and finalize blocks by a set of active block producers that can be arbitrarily selected by privileged smart contracts running on the blockchain;